How to create workouts in Cardiogram

 Automatically create workouts by turning on workout mode on your wearable

 - iOS / Apple Watch: Workouts can be created by starting a workout on your Apple Watch.
-Here’s the official Apple Instructions on how to start a workout.
+Here is the official Apple Instructions on how to start a workout.

 - Fitbit: Exercises tracked in Fitbit should show up in Cardiogram.
-Here’s the official instructions for starting an exercise on all Fitbit models.
+Here are the official instructions for starting an exercise on all Fitbit models.

 If your device meets one of the criteria above and you don't see any imported workouts in Cardiogram, please see this article.
 Currently, workouts from Garmin devices cannot be added to Cardiogram.

 Manually create a workout